New Jersey Saltwater Fishing

 The minimum size limit for tautog is 15 inches.
 There is a four fish possession limit from Jan.
 1–Feb.
 28, a closed season from March 1–March 31, a four fish possession limit from April 1–April 30, a closed season from May 1–July 16, a one fish possession limit from July 17–Nov.
 15 and a six fish possession limit from Nov.
 16–Dec.
 31.

 The current possession and minimum size limit for weakfish is one fish at least 13 inches in length.

-The minimum possession and size limit for winter flounder is two fish at 12 inches.
-For winter flounder the open season is March 23–May 21.
+The possession minimum and size limit for winter flounder is two fish at 12 inches.
+For winter flounder the open season is March 1–Dec 31.